httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Typically, a header field specification will define the semantics of individual keys, as well as whether their presence is required or optional.
 Recipients MUST ignore keys that are undefined or unknown, unless the header field's specification specifically disallows them.

-Parsers MUST support dictionaries containing at least 1024 key/value pairs.
+Parsers MUST support dictionaries containing at least 1024 key/value pairs, and dictionary keys with at least 64 characters.

 ## Lists {#list}